Frequently Asked Questions

 Do not assume I am saying all religious degrees are bogus.
 That is not the case.
 Religious education is fantastic, if taken at a true seminary school or college/university.

 When should someone contact you or a demonologist for help?

 Demonic hauntings are extremely rare.
 Please do not buy into the nonsense that demonic infestations are happening at 321 different houses in your neighborhood over the past 4 years (a bit of an exaggeration but you get my point).

 First and foremost, if signs and symptoms of a true demonic haunting are presenting themselves, it is up to a paranormal team to gain evidence.
 The team should in no way go in with the assumption the activity in the home is demonic.
-Once evidence is obtained in direct correlation with religious provocation, then a demonologist can be contacted.
+Once evidence is obtained in direct correlation with religious provocation and all medical and psychiatric prognoses are ruled out, then a demonologist can be contacted.

 But heed my warning, do your research.
 Make sure your contact is educated at a legitimate university and/or has been taught by real, experienced religious clergy members.